sql-machine-learning/elasticdl/docs/designs/allreduce.md

 * We can potentially overlap the backward computations and gradient optimizations.
 More discussions on this can be found in [this Github issue](https://github.com/tensorflow/tensorflow/issues/33274).
+* For models with a large amount of tensors, such as ResNet, many small allreduce operations are needed.
+In this case, we could fuse multiple small tensors together before performing allreduce operations to maximize performance since allreduce utilizes the network in an optimal way if the tensors are large enough.

 ## Existing Collective Communication Technologies